Tennessee set to execute inmate without turning off his implanted defibrillator

 NASHVILLE, Tenn.
-(AP) — Tennessee is set to execute an inmate Tuesday without deactivating his implanted defibrillator, as uncertainty lingers about whether the device will shock his heart when a lethal drug takes effect.
+(AP) — Tennessee is set to execute a man Tuesday without deactivating his implanted defibrillator, as uncertainty lingers about whether the device will shock his heart when a lethal drug takes effect.

-Barring a late reprieve requested from the governor, Byron Black's execution will go forward after a legal back-and-forth over whether the state would need to turn off his implantable cardioverter-defibrillator, or ICD.
-The nonprofit Death Penalty Information Center said it’s unaware of any other cases in which an inmate was making similar claims to Black's about ICDs or pacemakers.
+Gov. Bill Lee declined Monday to grant a reprieve, meaning that Byron Black's execution is all but certain to go forward after a legal battle over whether the state would need to turn off his implantable cardioverter-defibrillator, or ICD.
+The nonprofit Death Penalty Information Center said it’s unaware of any other cases in which an inmate made similar claims to Black's about ICDs or pacemakers.
 Black's attorneys said they haven't found a comparable case, either.

-The U.S. Supreme Court on Monday rejected several appeals by Black.
-The execution would be Tennessee’s second since May, after a pause for five years, first because of COVID-19 and then because of missteps by the Tennessee Department of Correction.
+The U.S. Supreme Court on Monday rejected Black's appeals.
+The execution would be Tennessee’s second since May, after a pause for five years, first because of COVID-19 and then because of missteps by state corrections officials.

 Twenty-seven men have died by court-ordered execution so far this year in the U.S., and nine other people are scheduled to be put to death in seven states during the remainder of 2025.
 The number of executions this year exceeds the 25 carried out last year and in 2018.
 It is the highest total since 2015, when 28 people were put to death.